Mother ship: UFO lore

-There have been numerous sightings of UFOs claimed to be mother ships, many in the U.S. during the summer of 1947.
+There have been numerous sightings of unidentified flying objects (UFOs) claimed to be mother ships, many in the U.S. during the summer of 1947.
 A woman in Palmdale, California, was quoted by contemporary press as describing a "mother saucer (with a) bunch of little saucers playing around it".
 The term mothership was also popularized in UFO lore by contactee George Adamski, who claimed in the 1950s to sometimes see large cigar-shaped Venusian motherships, out of which flew smaller-sized flying saucer scout ships.
 Adamski claimed to have met and befriended the pilots of these scout ships, including a Venusian named Orthon.

 Science fiction

 The concept of a mother ship also occurs in science fiction, extending the idea to spaceships that serve as the equivalent of flagships among a fleet.
 In this context, mother ship is often spelled as one word: mothership.

 A mothership may be large enough that its body contains a station for the rest of the fleet.
+Examples include the large craft in Close Encounters of the Third Kind and Battlestar Galactica.